We believe that everyone should have a safe place to stay

 Why do people become homeless?

 Individuals can be homeless for a variety of reasons and often the cause is a number of factors combined.
-There are undoubtedly social causes, such as a lack of affordable housing and poverty, but issues such as mental health, debt, relationship breakdown, substance misuse and unemployment can play a major role.
+There are undoubtedly social causes, such as a lack of secure, affordable housing and poverty, but issues such as poor mental or physical health, relationship breakdown, substance misuse and loss of a job can play a major role.

 The three main reasons given by homeless people for losing their previous place of residence (gov.uk) were: